The mental load of motherhood

 You can’t pour from an empty cup, so you’ve got to put yourself first sometimes.

-Can you plan well in advance and set up a solid routine for your family and yourself, which minimises the need to do mundane tasks, and gives time for exciting, life-enhancing things?
+Can you plan well in advance and set up a solid routine for your family and yourself that minimizes the need to do mundane tasks and gives time for exciting, life-enhancing things?

 Motherhood was never meant to be a lonely experience – but that’s what it’s become for many women.

-Multiple elders historically raised children (I love reading about the tribal stuff), and I believe this had favourable outcomes for the mother and the child.
+Multiple elders historically raised children (I love reading about the tribal stuff), and I believe this had favorable outcomes for the mother and the child.

 Care of children